bstachmann/git-workshop/headings/workflows/collaboration.en.md

 ---

 ### Workflows

-## Zusammenarbeit
+## Collaboration

 ---

-## Lernziele
+## Learning Objectives

- * Auf einem Branch gemeinsam Entwickeln
+ * Developing together on a branch
- * In Feature-Branches entwickeln
+ * Developing in feature branches
- * Pull-Requests
+ * Pull requests